Study Abroad - Aix Housing

 What if I have a food allergy?

 Students indicate any allergies (food or otherwise) in the housing questionnaire portion of the online application.
 Hosts are notified ahead of time and work with students to ensure that appropriate food and beverage are available to them during their time abroad.
 Students are encouraged to research vocabulary about their allergies prior to arriving in France so that they can effectively communicate with restaurants and servers as well as their host family.
 Students are also encouraged to speak with their healthcare provider prior to arrival abroad to ensure that they are prepared to manage their allergy while abroad.

 Will I have my own bedroom?

-Most host families have single bedrooms for host students.
-However, students are sometimes paired with other American and International students in homes.
+Many host families have single bedrooms for host students.
+However, students are sometimes paired with other American and international students in homes.
 Students often find that being in a home stay with another student facilitates conversations and allows for easier cultural exchange.
 Students have the opportunity to indicate preferences in the housing questionnaire of the online application, and the IAU Housing Coordinator works to accommodate student requests whenever possible.